kevinyswong/kevinyswong.github.io/index.md

 away, returning to the default whiteness.
 The country's future is mixed, and we have to accept this as a reality, not boil over with veiled resentment.

-William Buckley Jr. wrote, "A conservative is someone who stands athwart history, yelling Stop."
+William Buckley wrote, "A conservative is someone who stands athwart history, yelling Stop."
 What nonsense!
 How shortsighted is his view of history that for him, history extends no further than the past several hundred years since the Great Divergence that marked the West's emergence as the world's wealthiest and most advanced civilization, and he happened to have lived in the period when such self-flattery is possible.
 The one constant that endures time is change, and just as no individual lives forever in his youthful peak, no society is immune to its evolving fortunes.
 How many came before who met worse fates have had to accept change?
 Russians, Indians, Chinese, Persians, Turks, Aztecs, Egyptians, and all those who belonged to once thriving civilizations: if it is any consolation, others have been here before, and the decline of white power in America is one peaceful tick of change in the ocean of our inflated self-importance.
 How many in those prior civilizations screamed that the end is nigh, yet the world has moved on, and they carry about themselves in it as routinely as the Earth revolves around the Sun?
 It's always irked me how any